-The rates of return on the loan and investment portfolios both experienced positive movement upwards in 2022, finishing the year at 4.79% (2021-3.45%) and 2.03% (2021-1.70%) respectively.
-These rates of return were directly impacted by the seven interest rate increases throughout the year.
-LCU's prime rate follows the chartered banks' prime rate, which are based off the Bank of Canada rate.
-Prime started the year at 2.45% and climbed to 6.45% by the end of 2022.
-Other income remained a small part of total revenue for 2022 at 2.75% (2021-3.69%) and LCU is very proud that we can remain virtually service charge free, while providing member service that is second to none.
+The rates of return on the loan and investment portfolios both experienced positive movement upwards in 2023, finishing the year at 6.85% (2022 - 4.79%) and 3.77% (2022 - 2.03%) respectively.
+These rates of return were directly impacted by the 0.25% interest rate increase in January 2023.
+LCU's prime rate diverged from the chartered banks' prime rate, which are based off the Bank of Canada rate.
+LCU was proud to be able to post a prime lending rate lower than chartered banks to reduce the burden on members during period of higher interest rates.
+LCU recorded an unrealized gain on venture capital investments of \$194,732 in 2023 (2022 - \$439,172).
+The strong financial performance of these venture capital investments has led to these unrealized gains.
+Other income remained a small part of total revenue for 2023 at 2.45% (2022 - 2.75%) and LCU is very proud that we can remain virtually service charge free, while providing member service that is second to none.